zhuangbiaowei/learn-with-open-source/README.md

 the workflow automation is:

-* a text file to determine the markdown files order. or use the file name order in a directory.
+* a text file to determine the markdown files order, or use the file name order in a directory.
 * get toc of each markdown file.
 * merge it into SUMMARY.md